-We determine a one-to-one correspondence between Milnor fibers and minimal symplectic fillings of a quotient surface singularity by giving an explicit algorithm to compare them mainly via techniques from the minimal model program for 3-folds and Pihkham's negative weight smoothing.
+We determine a one-to-one correspondence between Milnor fibers and minimal symplectic fillings of a quotient surface singularity (up to diffeomorphism type) by giving an explicit algorithm to compare them mainly via techniques from the minimal model program for 3-folds and Pinkham's negative weight smoothing.
 As by-products, we show that:

 -- Milnor fibers associated to irreducible components of the reduced versal deformation space of a quotient surface singularity are not diffeomorphic to each other with a few obvious exceptions.
 For this, we classify minimal symplectic fillings of a quotient surface singularity up to diffeomorphism.

 -- Any symplectic filling of a quotient surface singularity is obtained by a sequence of rational blow-downs from a special resolution (so-called the maximal resolution) of the singularity, which is an analogue of the one-to-one correspondence between the irreducible components of the reduced versal deformation space and the so-called $P$-resolutions of a quotient surface singularity.